 Stage Two.
 On race day, remember the advice below.
 You’ll benefit from applying some of the hard-won experience from these seasoned runners.
-Personally, after making nearly every mistake in the 11 Otters I’ve run (seven official finishes and another four doing the full event again as a sweep at the back of the field, 2009-2015), I feel I know most of the pitfalls, and hope to help you avoid them.
+Personally, after making nearly every mistake in the 15 or 16 Otters I’ve run (11 official finishes and another five or six doing the full event again as a sweep at the back of the field, 2009-2017), I feel I know most of the pitfalls, and hope to help you avoid them.

-I’ve rolled/sprained/twisted my ankles so they swelled to the size of two alien ankles, tripped like a pathetic, incorrigible drunkard over lurking tree stumps, and smashed my toes against rocks like I was kicking at spongy soccer balls.
+I’ve rolled/sprained/twisted my ankles so they swelled to the size of two alien ankles, tripped like a pathetic drunkard over lurking tree stumps, and smashed my toes against rocks like I was kicking at spongy soccer balls.
 Low blood sugar turned me into a slow-motion stair crawler at Andre Hut in my first Otter back in 2009.
-If anything knocks you, it’s thinking you are going to style this run, while in reality you feel like you’re drowning in thick syrup.
+If anything will cause you to have a bad debut, it’s thinking you are going to ace this run on your first attempt without the proper preparation.
+Trust me, you’ll feel like you’re drowning in thick syrup on those climbs.

-My poor body finished each run battered, aching and abused.
+I speak from personal experience.
+My broken body finished each run battered, aching, and complaining.
 Sad!